atliadal/candidate-tests/README.md

 # SaxoBank Test Automation Engineer Recruitment Test

-Thank you for taking the time to do our technical test.
+Thank you for taking the time to do our recruitment test.

 The steps to finish the test are